Danticipation/LEADNGN/FEATURE_OVERVIEW.md

 ---

-**LeadNGN represents the future of intelligent lead generation - combining the power of AI with comprehensive business intelligence to drive sales success.**
+**LeadNgN represents the future of intelligent lead generation - combining the power of AI with comprehensive business intelligence to drive sales success.**